Meet Our Team

 Kirsty now studies with Veronica Veysey-Campbell (RCM) and Caitlin Hulcup (RAM).

-As a choral singer, Kirsty now sings as a regular dep with professional choirs in London including Royal Hospital Chelsea, the L'Inviti Singers, St Peter's Eton Square and at St Bartholemew the Great and recently performed and recorded with the Chamber Choir of London, Sansara, Kantos and other professional choirs around the country.
+As a choral singer, Kirsty now sings as a regular dep with professional choirs in London including Royal Hospital Chelsea, the L'Inviti Singers and at St Bartholemew the Great and recently performed and recorded with the Chamber Choir of London, Sansara, Kantos and other professional choirs around the country.

 Kirsty has been working closely with The Self Isolation Choir, mixing, co-ordinating, and singing for the learning tracks created by Recordare, throughout the COVID-19 pandemic.